fangpenlin/realpython-guest-blog-bugbuzz/README.md

 # Getting started

-Bugbuzz is pretty easy to use, all you need to do is install the library package
+Bugbuzz is pretty easy to use, all you need to do is to install the library package

 ```bash
 pip install bugbuzz
 ```

-then drop a line in the python file you like to debug
+then drop a line in the python file you want to debug

 ```
 import bugbuzz; bugbuzz.set_trace()